Experimental combo shot for pancreatic cancer stalls after just 2 patients

 Summary

-This study tested two immune-boosting drugs (CMP-001 and INCAGN01949) injected directly into tumors for people with stage IV pancreatic cancer or other advanced solid tumors (except melanoma).
-The goal was to shrink tumors or slow their growth.
-However, the trial was stopped early after only 2 people enrolled, so we don't have enough information to know if the treatment works or is safe.
+This very early trial tested two immune-stimulating drugs injected directly into tumors for people with stage IV pancreatic cancer.
+The goal was to see if the combination could shrink tumors or slow their growth.
+However, the study was stopped early after enrolling only 2 participants, so we have very little information about how well it worked or what side effects it caused.

 Disclaimer